glortho/manager-profile/README.md

 ### Acknowledgments

-Big shout-out to [dmleong](https://github.com/dmleong) for the idea, inspiration, and format for the above.
+Big shout-out to [dmleong](https://github.com/dmleong) for the idea, inspiration, and format for the above!